JuliaPolyhedra/XPORTA.jl/docs/src/Internals/wrapping_porta.md

 # Wrapping PORTA

-## PORTA -> PORTA.jl
+## PORTA -> XPORTA.jl

 The julia ecosystem provides a convenient set of tools for cross-compiling C libraries.
-The process followed by PORTA.jl is outlined below.
+The process followed by XPORTA.jl is outlined below.

 1. The PORTA source code is forked from the [github.com/denisrosset/porta](https://github.com/denisrosset/porta) repository to [github.com/bdoolittle/julia-porta](https://github.com/bdoolittle/julia-porta).
 Forking the source allows:
     * Weblinks to be made directly from these docs to the [PORTA documentation](https://github.com/bdoolittle/julia-porta/blob/master/README.md#porta-documentation).